 Michael Green is a professor of history at UNLV and teaches classes for both the history department and the Honors College.
 His courses range throughout U.S. history, but his teaching and research particularly focus on Las Vegas and Nevada history, the Civil War era and Abraham Lincoln, and the U.S. Supreme Court.

 He is the author of Nevada: A History of the Silver State and co-author of Las Vegas: A Centennial History, among other books and articles about Nevada.
 He has published three books on the Civil War era, including Lincoln and the Election of 1860 and Politics and America in Crisis: The Coming of the Civil War.
 He writes "Nevada Yesterdays," read by former U.S. Senator Richard Bryan, for KNPR and Nevada Humanities.
-He is a columnist for Nevada's Washington Watch and Vegas Seven.
+A former journalist, he has served as a columnist for Nevada's Washington Watch and Vegas Seven.
 He is a member of the board of directors for The Mob Museum, for which he was one of the researchers.

 - Ph.D., Columbia University

 - B.A., University of Nevada, Las Vegas